buiapp/reaktiv/README.md

 Notes:
 - It’s writable: call `selection.set(...)` or `selection.update(...)` to override.
 - It auto-resets based on the dependencies you read (simple pattern) or your custom `source` logic (advanced pattern).
-- You can stop tracking and freeze the current value with `selection.dispose()`.

-See details and more patterns in the LinkedSignal docs: [docs/api/linked-signal.md](docs/api/linked-signal.md).

 ### Custom Equality
 ```python